 Prior to this, Stéphane was Associate Director, Worldwide Business Development, for SmithKline Beecham (now GSK).
 He was involved in the start-up of Double Helix Development which recently sold to McCann.
 Stéphane is a Doctor in Veterinary Medicine and a Veterinary Pathologist, specialising in Nasal Toxicology at the Chemical Industry Institute of Toxicology (CIIT) in North Carolina.
 He holds an MBA from INSEAD.

 Non Executive Director, Alan Payne

-Alan is the Chief Digital & Information Officer at Nuffield Health, responsible for all aspects of technology supporting the complex needs of a growth focused, full continuum healthcare organisation.
+Alan is the Chief Information Officer at Aetna International, responsible for all aspects of technology supporting the complex needs of a global, growth focussed & innovative healthcare organisation.
 Alan is an executive level Digital and Technology leader, successful entrepreneur and qualified Chartered Management Accountant, with a proven commercial track record of implementing at all sizes of organisations.